The-Ryan-Lin/Online_Games_Sales_Marketing_Analysis/README.md

 -

+<h3>Defining Groups Within the Customer Base for Developing Targeted Marketing Strategies</h3>

+A structured K-means clustering process was implemented to segment the customer base into groups (clusters) based on salary (remuneration) and spending score.
+Along with visually inspecting the clusters, the elbow and silhouette method was employed to determine the optimal number of clusters.
+Our analysis revealed 5 key customer categories as seen below:

+The 5 key customer categories were labelled as Loyal Gamers, Budget Gamers, Balanced Gamers, Elite Gamers and Casual Gamers, Where each category corresponds to targetted marking approaches.
+"Budget Gamers" benefit from budget-friendly gaming options and promotions.
+"Casual gamers" prefer convenience, short gaming sessions, and exclusive content.
+"Loyal Gamers" are interested in financing and high-quality gaming experiences.
+"Elite" value exclusivity, VIP memberships, and special events for enhanced loyalty.
+Balanced gamers, prmote affordabilty and highlighting more mid range game

+<h3>Sentiment Analysis of Customer Reviews</h3>

+NLP techniques were used to analyse customer reviews and summaries of individual products (NLTK and VADER).
+The distribution of sentiment scores is shown below, showing more reviews were positive than negative.
+The mean polarity (sentiment) for the reviews and summaries column was 0.21 and 0.22 respectively, signifying a predominantly positive sentiment.

+Next, the top negative reviews were listed which reveal recurring product concerns, such as game comprehension and missing components, providing insights for product quality improvement.
+It is recommended that TGs continue to gather customer data, identify recurring issues and adapt their product offerings, linking reviews to individual customers to deliver personalised support and improve customer satisfaction.

+<h3>The Relationship Between Sales Data</h3>

 ## The working order of how this project was approached is shown below and corresponds to chapters seen in the Jupyter Notebook and R file.
 ### Jupyter Notebook: